Q: How long does the EB-5 process take?

 Q: What happens if my I-829 petition is denied?

 A: An EB-5 immigrant whose I-829 petition is denied by USCIS may seek a readjudication of the petition before an immigration judge in removal proceedings.
 A decision by a judge to deny the I-829 petition and order the investor to be removed from the United States may be reviewed in federal court.
 Alternatively, an EB-5 immigrant whose I-829 has been denied may seek to make a new qualifying investment, file a new I-526 petition and become a conditional resident based upon approval of the new I-526 petition.
-It is important to note that under current law, as in the case of an investment in a failed business, sons and daughters who initially immigrated with the family and are over 21 at the time of the filing of a new I-526 petition will no longer be eligible to immigrate as family dependents.

 A: EB-5 applicants impacted by quota restrictions are able to file their I-526 petitions, and USCIS will adjudicate those petitions and assign a priority date to the petitioner.
 However, EB-5 applicants born in countries affected by the quota will need to wait for their priority date (I-526 filing date) to become current under the Department of State Visa Bulletin before they will be able to obtain visas or adjust to conditional resident status.